twilio/flex-plugin-library-chat-transfer/DETAILS.md

 ## Details

-### Note
-This plugin is only compatible with 'Programmable Chat API' and not with 'Conversations API'.

 ### How it works
 Plugin is ready to use once it is installed and the browser window is refreshed.
 - A transfer button is added to the task canvas.